Admissions Office

 Exchange Programs

 Exchange students come from partner universities.
-The admission requirements and procedures for exchange programs are the same as degree-seeking applicants.
+The admission requirements and procedures for exchange program are the same as degree-seeking applicants.

 Study Abroad in Idaho

-Study Abroad in Idaho is open to any international student wishing to do a year or semester abroad, or a combination of English and college, depending on the student’s level of English.
-The admission requirements and procedures for Study Abroad in Idaho are the same for degree-seeking applicants.
+Study Abroad in Idaho is open to any international student wishing to do a year or semester abroad, or a combination of English and college, depending on the student’s level of English proficiency.
+The admission requirements and procedures for Study Abroad in Idaho are the same as for degree-seeking applicants.

 J-1 Sponsored Students